merlinz01/windowscalendarcreator/README.md

 Put photo credits in `picture-credits.txt`.

-Run `calendar.py` on a Windows device that has Microsoft Print to PDF.
+In the project directory, run `python calendar.py`.

 A dialog will pop up asking you to where to save the file.
 Enter a filename and click Save.

 The calendar will take a bit to be generated.
 Look for the file you saved for the PDF calendar.

+If you want to speed up the generation while perfecting layout, set the `Skip-bitmaps` setting in `calendar.ini` to `true`.

 If you want to prepare the calendar for commercial printing, the `add-bleed-with-pdfbooklet.ini` file is a configuration for [PDFBooklet](https://github.com/Averell7/PdfBooklet) for adding a bleed area around all the pages.

 # License